Roman tribe: Later tribes

 The dates of the creation of the remaining tribes are all known.
 When the Sabine Appius Claudius removed to Rome together with his clientes, in 504 BC, he was admitted to the patriciate, and assigned lands in the region around the mouth of the Anio.
-These settlers became the basis of the tribus Claudia, which was admitted in 495 BC, during Claudius' consulship, and subsequently enlarged to become the tribus Crustumina or Clustumina.
+These settlers became the basis of the tribus Claudia, which was admitted in 495 BC, during Claudius' consulship, along with the tribus Crustumina or Clustumina.

 Four more tribes were added in 387 BC: Arniensis, Sabatina, Stellatina, and Tromentina.
 With the addition of Volscian territory in 358 BC, two more tribes were formed, Pomptina and Publilia (also found as Poblilia).
 In 332, the censors Quintus Publilius Philo and Spurius Postumius Albinus enrolled two more tribes, Maecia (originally Maicia) and Scaptia.
-Ufentina (or Oufentina) and Falerina followed in 318, and in 299 Aniensis and Terentina were added.
-The last two tribes, Quirina and Velina, were established in 241 BC, bringing the number of tribes to thirty-five.
+Oufentina and Falerina followed in 318, and in 299 Aniensis and Terentina were added.
+The last two tribes, Quirina and Velina, were established in 241 BC, bringing the number of tribes to its final total of thirty-five.

 The names of the various tribes vary, both due to scribal error and changes in Latin orthography.
 For example, the tribe Maecia must originally have been Maicia due to its abbreviation as Mai; Crustumina and Clustumina are used interchangeably.
 With their usual abbreviations, the tribes were: